AdobeDocs/pass.en/help/authentication/integration-guide-programmers/features-standard/sso-access/partner-sso/apple-sso/apple-sso-cookbook-rest-api-v2.md

    >[!TIP]
    >
-   > Suggestion: The streaming application can use instead a cached value for the partner framework status information, that we recommend refreshing when the application transitions from background to foreground state.
+   > The streaming application can use instead a cached value for the partner framework status information, that we recommend refreshing when the application transitions from background to foreground state.
 In that case, the streaming application must ensure it caches and uses only valid values for the partner framework status as described by the "Return partner framework status information" step.

 1. **Return partner framework status information:** The streaming application validates the response data to ensure that basic conditions are met:
    * The user permission access status is granted.